USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      - Site Address
      - Site Name
      - Contact phone
    - 2.3.
-If Site ID AND Site Information are not provided, the system generates errors.
+If site ID AND Site Information are not provided, the system generates errors.

      ```json
      {